mitsuoxv/jp-gasoline/README.md

 110.8, 112.4, 118.5, 118.5 respectively.

-Lag 2 assumes 110.8, and it is close to the most recent monthly margin 88.3 at 2022 Sep.
+Lag 2 assumes 110.8, and it is close to the most recent monthly margin 88.16 at 2022 Oct.
 Let us assume this margin of 110.8 over all lags between Dubai crude oil prices and retail prices.

 ![](README_files/figure-gfm/actual_counterfactual2-1.png)<!-- -->